viant/smirror/e2e/regression/cases/014_json_recovery/README.md

 #### Scenario:

-Source file is in new line delimitered JSON, with **Recover** option set with JSON format, only valid JSON line will be mirrored to destination.
+Source file is in new line delimitered JSON, with **Schema** option set with JSON format, only valid JSON line will be mirrored to destination.

 #### Input: